Michael O'Leary (politician)

 Michael O'Leary (8 May 1936 – 11 May 2006) was an Irish judge, politician and barrister who served as a Judge of the District Court from 1997 to 2006, Tánaiste and Minister for Energy from 1981 to 1982, Leader of the Labour Party from 1981 to 1982 and Minister for Labour from 1973 to 1977.
 He served as a Teachta Dála (TD) from 1965 to 1987.
 He was a Member of the European Parliament (MEP) from 1979 to 1981.

 He resigned from the Labour Party in 1982 to join Fine Gael.

 Early life

-O'Leary was born in Cork in 1936.
-He was the son of a publican, O'Leary was educated at Presentation College, University College Cork, Columbia University, and King's Inns.
-On returning to Ireland, he became involved in the Labour Party and was employed as Education Officer for the Irish Transport and General Workers' Union (ITGWU).
+O'Leary was born in Cork in 1936, the son of a publican.
+He was educated at Presentation College, University College Cork, Columbia University, and King's Inns.
+On returning to Ireland, he became involved in the Labour Party and was employed as an Education Officer for the Irish Transport and General Workers' Union (ITGWU).
 In this role he was instrumental in establishing the Universities Branch, affiliated to Dublin North-Central constituency, bringing together Labour Party students of the Dublin University Fabian Society in Trinity College Dublin and of University College Dublin.